kdillmcfarland/sliding_windows/README.md

 # sliding_windows
-Bash script to create sliding windows from fasta files
+Bash script to create sliding windows from a fasta file

 ## Directions